phalcon/documentation/docs/config.md

 echo $config->path('app.name');  // PHALCON
 ```

 `path()` also accepts a `defaultValue` which, if set, will be returned if the element is not found or is not set in the config object.
-The last parameter of `path()` is the delimiter to be used for splitting the passed string (`path`) which also denotes the nesting level.
+The last parameter `path()` accepts is the delimiter which separates the names in the pathname (mandatory argument).

 ```php
 <?php